General principles of punishment

 - We have specialists for every field of law.

-Mitigating circumstances concerning the offender:
+Mitigating circumstances concerning the perpetrator:

 Circumstances may be understood as mitigating circumstances if the offender: